- This article will cover creating and managing NFS shares in Houston UI

 - Once here, we can select the NFS Tab to begin configuring our NFS shares.

-- We first begin to create our NFS export by selecting the Blue Plus Icon in the top right.
+- We first begin to create our NFS export by selecting the Plus Icon on the right.

-- We can give a name to our export, define the path to be shared out, select the range of IPs for client access, and add any additional NFS options to our share.
+- We can define the path to be shared out, select the range of IPs for client access, and add any additional NFS options to our share.
 If we leave Client IP empty, it will default to everyone, and if we leave Options empty, it will default to ‘rw,sync,no_subtree_check’.

-- Here we create an NFS share called NFS-Export, with a path to our NFS dataset at /tank/nfs.
+- Here we create an NFS share, with a path to our NFS dataset at /tank/nfsfs.
 We have set the Client IP to be available to 192.168.*.*.
 For Options we set “rw,sync,no_subtree_check,no_root_squash“

 - Verify that the shares is active with “showmount -e”